Marig

 carries mostly preserved bulk foods with a lesser assortment of fresh vegetables and fruit.
 Also a fair assortment of household goods.
 Quality good price fair fairly honest.
 Cashbox out of sight.
 5 employees, mostly family.
 They live upstairs.

-545. Black Pearl owners Eudelme Draabyn (human female) and Verang (Szathair male)
+545. Black Pearl owners Eudelme Draabyn (human female) and Sleeper (Szathair male)

 One of the most common activities at the Black Pearl is the constant gambling.
 Card games, dice, darts and other games, both of chance and skill, are offered here; many of the best or worst gamblers come here daily for their pleasure.